Written By Sonya

 We were ready to get busy in the kitchen and I was super excited as I learned we were going to make butter tarts!
 I’ve been obsessing over them since my visit to cottage country mid-summer.
 The gooey sweetness just makes my mouth water.

 And that’s the first thing I said to Smith.
 “I’ve been looking for the perfect butter tart recipe!”
-I bursted at him and he laughed.
-But then he says, “well, how can anyone measure perfect?” he responds.
+I blurted out at him and he laughed.
+But then he says, “Well, how can anyone measure perfect?” he responds.

 “Oh?”
 I said to myself, as I slouch back from the kitchen counter.

 So, lesson number one:…Perfect is subjective.
 You could have a great experience associated with one particular thing whether it’s a food, travel, or whatever that influences what you would consider perfect.

 Okay…so, let’s not call it the “perfect” butter tart but THIS recipe that Michael Smith has shared is pretty darned AMAZING!

 From Back to Basics © Chef Michael Smith 2013

 Can you monkey with a classic?
 Is it allowed?
 Sure, but be prepared to justify your actions.
 Argue that brown butter has ten times more flavor than plain melted butter.
 Affirm that anyone can make plain pastry, but you prefer nutmeg-scented butter pastry.
 Assert that the corn syrup in normal butter tarts is bland, that maple syrup is much tastier.
 Stand your ground and watch as the end justifies the means.

 1 teaspoon of freshly grated nutmeg

 1 cup (250 mL) of rock-hard frozen butter